kelonye/todo/Readme.md

 ## Implementation

-  In this implementation both server and client components are located within the `./lib` directory.
-Each component may be made up of only server-side scripts, client, or both.
-For example `./lib/item`'s "index.js" file is the server portion for nodejs, while "item.js" is the client-side model.
+  In this implementation the traditional MVC directory structure is used, separating components by domain instead of by resource, into `./lib/controllers`, `./lib/models`, `./lib/views`.

 ## Components used